TO THE MEMBERS OF TATA MOTORS LIMITED

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION & FOREIGN EXCHANGE EARNING ANDOUTGOING

 The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3)(m) of the Act read along with Rule 8of the Companies (Accounts) Rules 2014 is annexed as Annexure - 2.

 All Independent Directors of the Company have given declarations under Section 149(7)of the Act that they meet the criteria of independence as laid down under Section 149(6)of the Act and Regulation 16 of the SEBI Listing Regulations.

-Guidelines cover aspects related to composition and role ofthe Board Chairman and Directors Board diversity definition of independence Director term retirement age andCommittees of the Board.
+Guidelines cover aspects related to composition and role of the Board Chairman andDirectors Board diversity definition of independence Director term retirement age andCommittees of the Board.
 It also covers aspects relating to nomination appointmentinduction and development of Directors Director Remuneration Subsidiary oversight Codeof Conduct Board Effectiveness Review and Mandates of Board Committees.

 Selection and procedure for nomination and appointment of Directors

 The NRC is responsible for developing competency requirements for the Board based onthe industry and strategy of the Company.
-The Board composition analysis refiects in-depthunderstanding of the Company including its strategies environment operations financialcondition and compliance requirements.
+The Board composition analysis reflects in-depthunderstanding of the Company including its strategies environment operations financialcondition and compliance requirements.

 The NRC conducts a gap analysis to refresh the Board on a periodic basis includingeach time a Director's appointment or re-appointment is required.
 The Committee is alsoresponsible for reviewing and vetting the CVs of potential candidates vis--vis therequired competencies undertake a reference and due diligence and meeting potentialcandidates prior to making recommendations of their nomination to the Board.
 At the timeof appointment specific requirements for the position including expert knowledgeexpected is communicated to the appointee.